nakedgc/etc/notes.md

 # Other notes

 I wrote a `YynonFatalError` function and a `yynonFatalErrorl` function, both in `src/cmd/compile/internal/gc/subr.go`.
-These should be used to replace the usual `Yyerror` and `yyerror` calls for nonfatal errors.
+These should be used to replace the usual `Yyerror` and `yyerrorl` calls for nonfatal errors.

 The command option for the 'go' executable `-Wno-error` is handled in `src/cmd/go/build.go:224`.
 It is then passed onto the compiler in `src/cmd/go/build.go:392`.